China lands on Mars in latest advance for its space program

 Plans call for a rover to stay in the lander for a few days of diagnostic tests before rolling down a ramp to explore an icy area of Mars known as Utopia Planitia.
 It will join an American one that arrived at the red planet in February.

 China’s first Mars landing follows its launch last month of the main section of what will be a permanent space station and a mission that brought back rocks from the moon late last year.

+“China has left a footprint on Mars for the first time, an important step for our country’s space exploration,” Xinhua said in announcing the landing on one of its social media accounts.

 The U.S. has had nine successful landings on Mars since 1976.
+The Soviet Union landed on the planet in 1971, but the mission failed after the craft stopped transmitting information soon after touchdown.